Villiger at St Josephs University

 - My favorite style on the high school circuit.

-- I hate the new trend of just assuming the framework is util/reading 30 secs of "extinction outweighs" at the end of the AC.
+- I hate assuming the framework is util/reading 30 secs of "extinction outweighs" at the end of the AC.

 - Please tell me when you're kicking something, don't assume.
 I'm chill with judge kick as long as its warranted.